Are you shopping for cookware but can’t decide between All-Clad D3 and All-Clad Copper Core?

 Like every All-Clad stainless steel cookware, the D3 and Copper Core collections are built to last a lifetime.

-Although the surface may dull or get small scratches over the years, you can polish it with products such as Bar Keeper’s Friend to restore the original shiny condition.
+Although the surface may dull or get small scratches over the years, you can polish it with products such as Bar Keepers Friend or Bon Ami to restore the original shiny condition.
+Just avoid scrubbing the copper ring on Copper Core cookware because these cleaners are abrasive and copper is much more delicate than steel.

 Although All-Clad is a significant upfront investment, it’s the type of cookware that you can pass from generation to generation, making the total cost of ownership very reasonable.